Rodrigue2g/captcha-solver/README.md

 # 🔐 captcha-solver

-A Chrome Extension that automates login for the [AIMS portal at IITH](https://aims.iith.ac.in/aims/) by solving captchas using a custom OCR model and a Node.js server.
+A Chrome Extension that automates solving captchas on [luckybird.io](https://luckybird.io/) by using a custom OCR model and a Node.js server.

 ---